Skip to content

 Buckle fractures are treated with analgesia, rest and support.

-At the moment there is a degree of international (and national) variation in what people do for “support” so do check your local policy, but current evidence suggests immobilising with a removable splint will result in excellent healing.
-In really young children, if there is no splint small enough they will be put in a plaster cast.
+At the moment, there is a degree of international (and national) variation in what people do for “support,” so do check your local policy.
+However, current evidence suggests immobilising with a removable splint will result in excellent healing.
+In really young children, if there is no splint small enough, they will be put in a plaster cast.

-The splint should be worn for 3 weeks, but can be removed or earlier if the child is pain free.
-These fractures will heal with minimal or no complications and do not require follow up in a face-to-face trauma or fracture clinic.
-Many centres follow-up in virtual fracture clinics; some don’t follow-up at all as risk of complications is so low.
-Patients may report some stiffness of the wrist when the splint comes off but they shouldn’t need formal physiotherapy.
+The splint should be worn for three weeks but can be removed earlier if the child is pain-free.
+These fractures will heal with minimal or no complications and do not require follow-up in a face-to-face trauma or fracture clinic.
+Many centres follow up in virtual fracture clinics; some don’t follow up at all as the risk of complications is so low.
+Patients may report some wrist stiffness when the splint comes off, but they shouldn’t need formal physiotherapy.

-Buckle fractures have a risk of refracture so it is important to counsel patients about return to sport and usual activities: once discharged from ED these children can go back to school and can partake in usual play.
-However, they should avoid sport for the first 3 weeks and no contact or team sport for a total of 6 weeks.
+Buckle fractures have a risk of refracture, so it is important to counsel patients about returning to sports and usual activities: once discharged from ED, these children can return to school and partake in usual play.
+However, they should avoid sports for the first three weeks and no contact or team sports for six weeks.

-But, the question has been raised as to whether we actually need to immobilise these types of fractures at all.
-Although a removable splint possibly ensures maximal comfort with a theoretical advantage of minimising refracture, the flip side is that function is restricted.
-Add to this the growing acceptance that splints may not actually improve pain control or affect complication rates and the question starts to emerge: do we actually need to immobilise these fractures?
+But, the question has been raised about whether we need to immobilise these types of fractures.
+Although a removable splint possibly ensures maximal comfort with the theoretical advantage of minimising refracture, the flip side is that function is restricted.
+Add to this the growing acceptance that splints may not improve pain control or affect complication rates.
+The question starts to emerge: do we need to immobilise these fractures?

-This question is currently being addressed by the FORCE trial .
-Children with distal radius buckle fractures are being randomised to either management with a soft bandage or rigid immobilisation (splint or casting, depending on current practice of the treatment centre).
+The FORCE trial is currently addressing this question.
+Children with distal radius buckle fractures are being randomised to either management with a soft bandage or rigid immobilisation (splint or casting, depending on the current practice of the treatment centre).
 The team are looking at pain, functional improvement and complications.
-Watch this space for results, it could be interesting.
+Watch this space for results.
+It could be interesting.

 Greenstick fractures

-Greenstick fractures are unique to paediatrics, usually only seen in children under 10 years old.
+Greenstick fractures are unique to paediatrics and are usually only seen in children under 10.

-The history is usually fairly similar to buckle fractures; there is usually a fall on outstretched hand followed by pain and swelling.
-However, in greenstick fractures, depending on the degree of break and bend, there may be visible deformity of the forearm.
-When first assessing, give adequate analgesia and remember to assess neurovascular status; check sensation to the forearm and hand as well as perfusion and muscles of the hand.
+The history is usually somewhat similar to buckle fractures; there is typically a fall on an outstretched hand followed by pain and swelling.
+However, in greenstick fractures, depending on the degree of break and bend, the forearm may have a visible deformity.
+When first assessing, give adequate analgesia and remember to evaluate neurovascular status; check sensation in the forearm and hand, as well as perfusion and hand muscles.
 Although neurovascular compromise in greenstick fractures is rare, it is occasionally seen.

-Greensticks can be very subtle on xray.
+Greensticks can be very subtle on x-rays.
 Or they can be very dramatic!
-You will usually see a bending injury and a fracture line that does not go all the way through the bone.
+You will usually see a bending injury and a fracture line that does not go through the bone.

 Case courtesy of Dr Jeremy Jones, Radiopaedia.org.
 From the case rID: 27464